German health minister Karl Lauterbach has had to scale back his plan for cannabis legalization.

 This is similar to an experiment in the Netherlands, where several municipalities are trying to set up their own cannabis cultivation and distribution chains in order to supply stores.
 One of the challenges they’ve run into is that banks won’t give loans or even bank accounts to companies that deal in cannabis while it’s still an illegal substance.

-Darmstadt, Frankfurt — seat of the European Central Bank — and neighboring Offenbach have expressed an interest in joining Lauterbach’s pilot program.
+Darmstadt, Frankfurt — seat of the European Central Bank — and neighboring Offenbach are interested in joining Lauterbach’s pilot program.
 All three cities are governed by Greens or Social Democrats.

 According to the Ministry of Health, 4.5 million Germans aged 18 to 64 consumed cannabis at least once in 2021.
-A quarter of Germans under the age of 25 have tried the drug.
+A quarter of Germans under the age of 25 are believed to have tried the drug.